wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

 [s 12][15]

-*   1 Proceedings by Her Majesty by way of---
+*   1 Proceedings by the Sovereign by way of---

     *   (a) writs of _capias ad respondendum_: